simon-glitch/simon-glitch.github.io/diary/2025/August_11.md

 So in conclusion, it's trauma.
 Just like what I've suffered with before.

 I should see if I can actually get my dad some help.
 Maybe I can try to force it on him.

+# Sunburn
+5:18 PM
+My sunburn pain is mostly gone now.
+I think I still won't be able to sleep on my side 😭

+But at least I'll be able to sleep on my back and probably not have to switch sides.
+It should be much easier tonight.
+Heck, maybe I could take a snooze right now.
+But it's not really necessary.
+I've gotten like 7 hours of sleep on average the last 6 days though, so I'm feeling okay right now.
+I know my brain is not the same as a battery, but hey, I'm mostly functional.
+Definitely ready to tap out though 😆😳

+# Self-deprecating

 # EOT